 Factors are to assets what nutrients are to food…Investing right requires looking through asset class labels to understand the factor content, just as eating right requires looking through food labels to understand the nutrient content…

 Most of us filled our Thanksgiving plates with a smorgasbord of different foods covering an array of unique colors – brown gravy, green beans, orange carrots, red cranberry sauce.
 In fact, it probably resembled a somewhat messier version of the pie charts we all see on our account performance reports.
 But while the main course and side dishes were diverse in taste and texture, the underlying nutritional content was probably not as robust.
-Adding additional line-items to your statements by buying new funds may feel diversifying, but if all you’re doing is increasing the levels of already widely-held factors, then you aren’t going to have a well-balanced
+Adding additional line-items to your statements by buying new funds may feel diversifying, but if all you’re doing is increasing the levels of already widely-held factors, then you aren’t going to have a well-balanced diet portfolio.

 Football is a game of three phases: offense, defense and special teams.
 Translating offense and defense to portfolio roles is rather easy: